OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 If you want to run tensorflow on cpu just go to STEP 12.

 ## STEP 1.
 Install python on your machine
 You need to install python on your machine.
-It has to be 64-bit python, otherwise you will get the error "not a supported wheel on this platform" when trying to install tensorflow package.
+It has to be 64-bit python, otherwise you will get the error "not a supported wheel on this platform" when trying to install tensorflow package at STEP 10.
 For example, I have python 2.7, python 3.7 installed on my PC.

 ## STEP 2.
 Buy a GPU
 Well if you want to set up tensorflow on your gpu you need to have a gpu first.
 This is the most expensive yet the most straightforward step.
 For example, I got the NVIDIA GEFORCE RTX 2080 Ti.
 All the following is assuming that you have a NVIDIA gpu.